 Skeptical?
 We’ve put together a list of absolutely delicious meals—breakfast, snacks, dinner, and dessert—that will quickly make you forget all the disappointing, soggy pizza and rubbery leftover meat.
 Whip up just one of these beauties.
 You won’t believe your taste buds.

 Buckwheat groats might sound a bit intimidating, but they’re a terrific source of complete protein and a great substitute for plain old morning oatmeal.
 This gluten-free breakfast combines oats, flax meal, and applesauce with fiber-rich buckwheat for a delicious meal that can't be beat in healthfulness or taste.

-Muffins that taste more like cake aren’t exactly a healthy breakfast choice, but this vegan version is definitely an exception.
-Made with fresh berries and coconut oil, there’s no need to fight this temptation—dig in!
+Muffins that taste more like cake aren’t exactly a healthy breakfast choice, but this version is definitely an exception.
+Made with fresh berries, almond flour, and coconut oil, there’s no need to fight this temptation—dig in!

 This versatile recipe delivers perfection time after time, regardless of the ingredients.
-Instead of a pastry crust, this version mixes torn bread with the eggs, veggies, butter, and milk.
+Instead of a pastry crust, this version uses cauliflower (which also makes for an awesome pizza crust).
 This might just be your new favorite on-the-go breakfast!

 It’s not quite as crunchy as thick French toast made in a pan, but this very viable alternative is nearly as tasty—and it only takes two minutes to make.
 Torn bread and whisked eggs remain the primary ingredients, and this breakfast is just as versatile as the traditional version.
 We like ours with cinnamon and a little vanilla extract!